3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Results Discussion

 Fig.~\ref{fig:isothermal-results} shows the results from the four isothermal CM1 simulations in each respective row.
-In each row, the figure shows profiles of (from left to right) temperature (K), vapor mixing ratio (kg/kg), relative humidity and condensate mixing ratio (g/kg).
+In each row, the figure shows profiles of (from left to right) temperature (K), virtual potential temperature (K), vapor mixing ratio (kg/kg), relative humidity and condensate mixing ratio (g/kg).
 In the first three panels, the blue line shows the initial state of the simulation and the black line shows the final state.
 In the temperature panel, the gray dot-dashed line plots a temperature profile calculated in pure radiative equilibrium, the gray dashed line is the dry adiabat defined by Eqn.~\ref{eq:dry_adiabat}, and the gray solid line plots a moist adiabat defined by Eqn.~\ref{eq:moist_adiabat}.
 Pure radiative equilibrium is calculated assuming a gray gas atmosphere using,

-where $\tau$ is optical depth, and $\tau_\infty$ is the total optical depth of the atmosphere \citep[see Chap.4][]{pierrehumbert_principles_2010}.
-The optical depth is related to the atmospheric opacity by $\frac{d\tau}{dp}~=~-\frac{1}{2g}~\kappa(p)$ where the opacity is determined using Eqn.~\ref{eq:opacity} with the final state CM1 vapor mixing ratio profile.
+where $T_{\rm RE}(p)$ is the temperature profile in radiative equilibrium, $p$ is the atmospheric pressure, $\tau$ is optical depth, and $\tau_\infty$ is the total optical depth of the atmosphere \citep[see Chap.4,][]{pierrehumbert_principles_2010}.
+The optical depth is related to the atmospheric opacity, $\kappa$, by ${d\tau}/{dp}~=~-{1}/{(2g)}~\kappa(p)$, where the opacity is determined using Eqn.~\ref{eq:opacity} with the final state CM1 vapor mixing ratio profile.
 In the vapor mixing ratio panel, the black dashed line plots the critical vapor mixing ratio calculated using Eqn.~\ref{eq:critical_mmr} of the final atmospheric state.
 The pressure, temperature, and vapor mixing ratio values are calculated by taking the horizontal average of the CM1 data at the given time step.
 The relative humidity is calculated using the 3D temperature, pressure and vapor mixing ratio outputs from CM1, and the horizontal average of the relative humidity is shown.